 How?
 By offering discounts and other services in exchange for personal data.

 Every holiday season brings a surge in shoppers.
 This makes it the perfect opportunity to deliver high-value experiences your customers will gladly share information in return for.
-By giving shoppers a reason to share authenticated first-party data, you can build brand affinity and drive loyalty while preparing for a cookieless world.

 Whether you’re leveraging special promotions to add value to online and in-store shopping experiences — or you’re simply being transparent about how you plan to collect and use customer data — look for ways to deepen relationships with your customers this holiday season.